One of my footwear posts.

 In general you want to keep your feet dry.
 There are a variety of ways you feet can get wet.
 The most dramatic are river crossings, followed by rain, snow, and slush.
 The final issue is sweat from your own feet (feet can dissipate up to 2 cups of water in a day).
 There are several approaches people use in an attempt to keep feet reasonably dry: There was an article at BPL about spring footwear that is appropriate for cool, wet conditions when there is a real risk of the temperature dropping from cool to cold.

 Use footwear which is highly breathable and quick to dry (sandals, water shoes, or trail runners with a lot of light-weight mesh) on the assumption that their feet will get wet, but then will dry quickly.
-A slight variation of quick dry that is comfortable when wet.
-Some people have found that using Neoprene socks can keep feet comfortable because the neoprene foam provides effective insulation and doesn’t bind when wet.
-Modest wetness dries overnight, but soaked shoes don’t dry overnight.
+Modest wetness dries overnight, but soaked shoes don’t dry overnight unless they absorb no water.
 Wet trail runners being worn while active without additional external moisture will mostly dry in a reasonable amount of time thanks to body heat plus the pounding of the feet which drives out moisture.
 Mostly-dry trail runners can dry overnight.

 There was some data about time it takes for a variety of different types of trail runners to dry in the open air in the forum posting about Inov-8 & Timberline Delerion (and other fast drying shoes) and a second posting of fast drying shoes.
 Bottom line is that shoes in a cool location take a long time (>15 hours) to fully dry.
 On the other hand, shoes can dry significantly in just a couple of hours if you feet are active and you don’t have external water sourced to deal with or if the shoes are sitting in bright sunlight.
 BPL did a nice article about water weight gain and loss in lightweight shoes.
 There are a number of light weight trail runners that will absorb between 15-30% water weight after being soaked, and be down to 4-10% weight gain after a couple of hours of use.
 So it is possible to soak your shoes in the mid-afternoon, get them mostly dry by the end of the day, and see them fully dry over night.